 THE FOUNDATION followsA HOLISTIC APPROACH TO COMMUNITY REVITALIZATION

-By utilizing their three-pronged approach to community change with high quality mixed-income housing, cradle-to-college education pipeline and community wellness programs, Purpose Built Communities is helping to make a positive impact in some the country’s most challenging neighborhoods through organizations such as Woodlawn Foundation.
-To date, their Network Members lead comprehensive redevelopment initiatives in more than a dozen communities across the country.
+By utilizing lessons learned through the East Lake transformation via high quality, mixed-income housing, cradle-to-college education pipeline and community wellness programs, Purpose Built Communities is helping to make a positive impact in some the country’s most challenging neighborhoods through organizations such as Woodlawn Foundation.
+To date, their Network Members lead comprehensive redevelopment initiatives in more than eighteen communities across the country.

 Click HERE to learn more about Purpose Built Communities